uoenoplab/xo/ceph/xo-object-gateway/README.md

 #
 ```
 ### Configuration Files
 XO uses `ceph.conf` to read the address and OSD ID information to determine backend servers.
+It should have been setup already while installing Ceph.
 Ensure it is placed in `/etc/ceph/ceph.conf` and provides all the OSD information.
 For example:
 ```ini
 [osd.0]
 host = n08